Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ3: Evaluation

-For TriviaQA dataset, we provide reliability diagrams for Qwen2.5 in Figure~\ref{fig:qwen2.5_trivia_qa_comparison}, Llama3.1 in Figure~\ref{fig:llama_trivia_qa_comparison}, and Mistral v0.3 in Figure~\ref{fig:mistral_trivia_qa_comparison} .
-We provide the remaining diagrams in Appendix~B. We observe that the Qwen2.5 model exhibits low calibration and accuracy.
+For TriviaQA dataset, we provide reliability diagrams for Qwen2.5, Llama3.1, and Mistral v0.3 in Figure~\ref{fig:llama_trivia_qa_comparison}.
+We provide the remaining diagrams in Appendix~B. Our analysis reveal that parametric calibration methods make bin-wise confidences align with bin-wise accuracy, hence making the model more calibrated, though we observe that the Qwen2.5 model exhibits low calibration and accuracy.
 As this model is a multi-lingual model and domain knowledge is also different, it can affect the accuracy of generation and the language mixing problem \cite{guo2025deepseekrone}.
 In this context, the calibration of LLMs across different domains, such as in scenarios involving dataset shift \cite{lin2022teachingmodelstoexpress}, remains an interesting and open problem for further investigation.

-Parametric calibration methods make bin-wise confidences align with bin-wise accuracy, hence making the model more calibrated.
 TS can be implemented in two ways: (1) scaling the model confidences or log probabilities of candidate sequences \cite{jiang2021qalmcalibration, tian2023justaskforcalibration, ulmer2024apricot} or (2) scaling the logits before the softmax layer, which operates on the vocabulary size.
 In the latter approach, the temperature is tuned using the IDs of generated tokens as a reference \cite{liu2024litcab}.
-Our results indicate that Platt and temperature scaling applied on a confidence level in (1) is effective for out-of-domain calibration for both Qwen v0.3 and Mistal v0.3, but we do not see significant improvement for Llama 3.1.
-TS can significantly improve model confidence on the TruthfulQA dataset, where the model is expected to be uncertain about questions with false premises.
+Our results indicate that Platt and temperature scaling applied on a confidence level in (1) is effective for out-of-domain calibration for both Qwen2.5 and Mistal v0.3, but we do not see significant improvement for Llama 3.1.
+We note that TS significantly improves model confidence on the TruthfulQA dataset, where the model is expected to be uncertain about questions with false premises.